 How to Attract Hawks

 - Food: All raptors are carnivorous, but they do not all eat the same prey.
 The most common backyard hawks tend to be avivorous and prey on smaller birds, from finches and sparrows to doves and thrushes.
-The best way to supply that prey is to attract backyard birds with a good feeding station and other natural foods, and where the birds congregate, a raptor will eventually drop in for a snack.
-Insects and rodents are also common prey, and backyard birders should take steps to be sure those potential food sources are available as well.
-It is not acceptable, however, to deliberately try feeding hawks.
-Do not bait raptors with offers of pet mice or other treats, however well-intentioned – if the natural prey is available, the birds will find it.
+The best way to supply that prey is to attract birds with a good feeding station and other natural foods, and where the birds congregate, a raptor will eventually drop in for a snack.
+Insects and rodents are also common prey, and birders should take steps to be sure those potential food sources are available as well.
+It is not acceptable, however, to deliberately feed hawks.
+Do not bait raptors with pet mice or other treats, however well-intentioned.
+If natural prey is available, the birds will find it.

-- Water: While most raptors do not regularly drink – they get sufficient liquid from the blood of their prey – they will visit bird baths to cool off and bathe, particularly during hot summer months.
-Bird baths need to be larger and deeper to accommodate raptors, however, and sturdy, concrete bird baths or similar designs are best.
+- Water: Most raptors do not regularly drink, since they get sufficient liquid from the blood of their prey.
+They will, however, visit bird baths to cool off and bathe, particularly during hot summer months.
+Bird baths need to be larger and deeper to accommodate raptors, and sturdy, concrete bird baths or similar designs are best.
 Ground bird baths are also suitable, and bird bath fountains that include a deep basin will help attract the hawks with splashing sounds and sparkling drops.
 Bird baths can also be another source of food, as an active bath with many visitors can attract a raptor's attention as another hunting area.

 - Nesting Sites: Raptors will use the same large, mature trees for nesting that they favor for perches and shelter.
 Branches should be wide and stable to support raptors' larger nests, and a variety of larger nesting material such as branches and twigs should be available for resident raptors.
 Some smaller raptors, such as kestrels and screech-owls, will nest in boxes that have suitable dimensions and large enough entrance holes.

 More Tips for Attracting Backyard Hawks